ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 ## Summary

 The IPFS ecosystem gives CIDs to content, and links that content together by generating IPLD-Merkle-DAGs.
-You can discover content using a DHT that's provided by libp2p, and open a connection to any provider of that content and move it around using a multiplexed connection.
-All of this is held together by the “middle” of stack, which is linked, unique identifiers; that's the essential part that the IPFS is built on.
+You can discover content using a DHT that's provided by libp2p, and open a connection to any provider of that content and download it using a multiplexed connection.
+All of this is held together by the “middle” of the stack, which is linked, unique identifiers; that's the essential part that the IPFS is built on.

 <!--Next, we’ll look at how IPFS is an interconnected network of equal peers, each with the same abilities (no client-server relationships), and what that means for system architectures.
 We’ll also touch on another useful project in the ecosystem -- IPFS Cluster -- that can help make sure your content is always available, even on a network like IPFS that supports peers dropping in and out at will.-->